uvoglu/wp-html-wrapper/README.md

-# wp-html-wrapper
+# HTML Wrapper Block

-A Gutenberg block to create raw html contents which can contain inner blocks
+A WordPress Gutenberg block that allows to define raw html structures that can contain child blocks.